benlau/testable/README.md

 Qt offers two testing frameworks : [QTest](http://doc.qt.io/qt-5/qtest.html) for C++ and [Qt Quick Test](http://doc.qt.io/qt-5/qtquick-qtquicktest.html) for QML.
 Testable is an utililiy library to enhance their function.

-The features:
+Features:

 1. Support to run tests from mutiple QObjects
-2. Support to run QTest (C++) and Quick Tests (QML) in a single project
+2. Support to run QTest (C++) and Quick Tests (QML) in a same project
-3. Run specific test case / test object by command line
+3. Run specific test case / test object by command line and autotests plugin
 4. Utilities to search QQuickItem from Repeater/Flickable/ListView/GridView

 Classes